Wildlife traineeships

 Experience provided

 The mix of activities varies, depending on the Trainee’s host placement.
 The placements vary significantly and the trainee may be based on a single nature reserve, cover a living landscape, or cover reserves across a whole county.
-Trainees might also be based in and around a visitor centre or environmental education centre.

 Experience gained will be relevant to the nature and location of each traineeship and may include: